After a thrilling season, the NFL is officially over for another year. So, the team at SportsTips thought it would be a ...

 Where did the Washington Commanders finish the season?

-The Washington Commanders finished third in the NFC East and tenth in the NFC.
+The Washington Commanders finished last in the NFC East and 9th in the NFC.

 How many games did the Washington Commanders win?

-The Washington Commanders won seven games in the 2021 NFL Season.
+The Washington Commanders won 8 games in the 2021 NFL Season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: